ClickHouse/clickhouse-rs/README.md

 ## Validation

-Starting from 0.14.0, the crate supports validation of the row types against the ClickHouse schema, as `RowBinaryWithNamesAndTypes` format is used by default instead of `RowBinary`.
-Additionally, with enabled validation, the crate supports structs with correct field names and matching types, but incorrect order of the fields, with a slight (5-10%) performance penalty.
+Starting from 0.14.0, the crate uses `RowBinaryWithNamesAndTypes` format by default, which allows row types validation against the ClickHouse schema.
+This enables clearer error messages in case of schema mismatch at the cost of performance.
+Additionally, with enabled validation, the crate supports structs with correct field names and matching types, but incorrect order of the fields, with an additional slight (5-10%) performance penalty.

-If you want to disable validation entirely, essentially reverting the client behavior to pre-0.14.0, you can use `Client::with_validation(false)`, which will switch the fetch format to `RowBinary` instead.
+If you are looking to maximize performance, you could disable validation using `Client::with_validation(false)`.
+When validation is disabled, the client switches to `RowBinary` format usage instead.

+The downside with plain `RowBinary` is that instead of clearer error messages, a mismatch between `Row` and database schema will result in a `NotEnoughData` error without specific details.

-Depending on the dataset, disabling validation can yield from x1.1 to x3 performance improvement, but it is not recommended to use it in production, as it can lead to unclear runtime errors if the row types do not match the ClickHouse schema.
+However, depending on the dataset, there might be x1.1 to x3 performance improvement, but that highly depends on the shape and volume of the dataset.

+It is always recommended to measure the performance impact of validation in your specific use case.
+Additionally, writing smoke tests to ensure that the row types match the ClickHouse schema is highly recommended, if you plan to disable validation in your application.

 ## Usage